-It’s based on a flourless chocolate cake from The Gourmet Cookbook, and it’s literally like a cross between chocolate cake and fudge…and that’s a chocolate combo I dare any chocolate lover to resist.
+It’s based on a flourless chocolate cake from The Gourmet Cookbook, and it’s literally like a cross between chocolate cake and fudge… that’s a chocolate combo I dare any chocolate lover to resist.

 Chocolate Cake for Passover

-Warning: it is rich.
-RICH, I tell you.
-And depending on the type of chocolate you use, it’s also fairly intense chocolate-wise — not overly sweet at all.
+Warning: It is rich- RICH, I tell you.
+Depending on the type of chocolate you use, it’s also fairly intense chocolate-wise — not overly sweet at all.
 This is why I highly recommend serving it with sweetened whipped cream and fresh berries to cut the richness.
 The cake will puff up a bit as it cooks but then fall as it cools.
 That’s fine; it’s what it’s supposed to do!
 The result is a very dense, very chocolatey cake.

 When the cake is cool, you can either frost it with chocolate ganache or another frosting of your choice.
 Or sprinkle with a bit of additional cocoa powder or confectioners’ sugar and top with berries if you like.